-3.1 Endotracheal intubation

-- 3.1.1 Definition: An intubation attempt is defined as the insertion of the laryngoscope blade into the patient's mouth. - 3.1.2 Make no more than 2 total intubation attempts per patient.
+- 3.1 Endotracheal intubation - 3.1.1 Definition: An intubation attempt is defined as the insertion of the laryngoscope blade into the patient's mouth. - 3.1.2 All ETI attempts should be performed with two providers. - 3.1.3 All ETI attempts must utilize a gum elastic bougie device when direct laryngoscopy (DL) or non-channeled video laryngoscopy (VL) is utilized.
+Channeled VL does not require bougie utilization. - 3.1.4 The maximum ETT size that can be utilized for ETI is 7.0mm. - 3.1.5 Make no more than 2 total intubation attempts per patient.
 Each attempt should not last longer than 30 seconds.
-Ventilate with 100% oxygen for one minute prior to each attempt. - 3.1.3 If patient has a Cormack-Lehane grade of 3 or 4 (epiglottis is not or is barely visible), consider primary use of a supraglottic airway.
+Ventilate with 100% oxygen for one minute prior to each attempt. - 3.1.6 If patient has a Cormack-Lehane grade of 3 or 4 (epiglottis is not or is barely visible), consider primary use of a supraglottic airway.